Digital Information Management Services

-ACXIOM THIRD PARTY COOKIES: When you visit a website that is an Acxiom online advertising partner and you register or sign up, providing personally identifiable information, such as your name, mailing address or email address, this information may be sent to Acxiom so we can set an anonymous Acxiom third party cookie on your browser.
+How the Acxiom Anonymous Third Party Cookies Are Set: When you visit a website that is an Acxiom online advertising partner and you register or sign up, providing personally identifiable information, such as your name, mailing address or email address, this information may be sent to Acxiom so we can set an anonymous Acxiom third party cookie on your browser tied to Acxiom digital data.
 When this cookie is set, all information that would make it personally identifiable is removed.

 In accordance with the DAA guidelines, we will not knowingly use or disclose data for online advertising purposes on anyone under the age of 13.
 In addition, we will obtain consent before collecting or using financial account numbers, Social Security numbers, pharmaceutical prescriptions or medical records related to a specific individual for online advertising purposes.